-UPCOMING: Volkswagen will be broadening its SUV range with the all-new T-Roc compact SUV.
+Volkswagen will be broadening its SUV range with the all-new T-Roc compact SUV.
 The T-Roc is aimed at a more youthful customer, hoping to broaden the appeal of Volkswagen with younger drivers.
-The T-Roc is expected to go on sale in early 2018.
+Here's everything you need to know about the Volkswagen T-Roc.

 The number of SUVs on UK roads has soared over the past few years, with every manufacturer trying to fill every variant in the SUV market; now it's Volkswagen's turn again.
 VW already has a few SUVs of their own, although, we haven't seen a compact SUV from them, until now.